 Before we get there, I decide we should make a stop at Keystone State Park, off US-22.
 It’s a large recreational area with a lake where you can rent boats.
 It’s only 3pm and the weather is beautiful, so we’re looking forward to dueling kayaks.
 Unfortunately, when we get to the boathouse, there are plenty of boats tied up on the shore, but not many people — not a good sign.
 Worse is an actual sign on the rental shack that says they’re only open Fridays-Saturdays-Sundays.
 I’m confused about why they wouldn’t be open every day during the summer.
 My daughter points out that the school year may have already started (like it has in St. Louis), so there probably isn’t enough demand during the week.

-We’re very disappointed, but drive around the park until we find its “beach area,” a small part of the lake that has been roped off for swimming.
+We’re very disappointed, but drive around the park until we find its “beach area,” a small part of the lake roped off for swimming.
 There are at least a couple hundred people here — including families with kids (no school?) — but the thing that grabs my daughter’s eye is a building that houses Di’s Ice Cream, which promises 24 different flavors of soft-serve.
 She offers to buy us each a cone, and we spend the next hour wandering around the lake while licking like crazy to keep the ice cream from dripping onto our hands.
 Our disappointment about the boats fades as we laugh and talk and enjoy the sunshine.

 On the way out of the park, I see a road sign for two nearby dams, the Loyalhanna and the Conemaugh, both maintained by the US Army Corps of Engineers.
 Thinking my daughter has never seen a dam, I suggest we go check one of them out.
 She reminds me that we’d taken her to the Hoover Dam several years ago, but agrees this might be interesting.
 We drive about 20 minutes before pulling into the parking lot for the Loyalhanna Dam, where there is only one other car.
 Hoping it’s not closed, too, we walk into the visitor’s center, but don’t see anyone behind the counter.
 I ask out loud, “Anyone here?”
 Down the hall to our right, a park ranger pops his head out of an office with a look of extreme surprise, as if he wasn’t expecting to see another human being all day.
 Once he recovers from his shock, he gives us some brochures and tells us about the fishing and camping opportunities nearby.
 I think we made his day just by showing up.
 We accept all his information, but all we’re interested in is looking at the dam and taking some photos.
 He says that’s fine and thanks us for coming.